openhab/org.openhab.binding.zwave/doc/eco/firefighter5_0_0.md

 ### Parameter 1: Mode: Smoke Alarm/Combo Smoke CO alarm

 Sensor Mode
-Enables the sensor to detect smoke alarm signals from a smoke detector or alarm signals from a smoke alarm and carbon monoxide alarm combo device.
-Allowed parameter values:

-0xA5  = Smoke alarm detection only

-0xFF   = Smoke and carbon monoxide alarm detection
+<p&gtEnables the sensor to detect smoke alarm signals from a smoke detector or alarm signals from a smoke alarm and carbon monoxide alarm combo device.
+Allowed parameter values:</p&gt <p&gt0xA5  = Smoke alarm detection only</p&gt <p&gt0xFF   = Smoke and carbon monoxide alarm detection</p&gt
 The following option values may be configured, in addition to values in the range 165 to 255 -:

 | Value  | Description |